-The story of the Ballentine and Pocai Familes winds its way from Lucca, Italy and Omagh, County Tyrone, Ireland into the beautiful Napa Valley where the family has been making wines from the same estate vineyards since 1906.
-Today, Van and Betty Pocai Ballentine along with their son Frank Ballentine, continue to produce delicious award winning wines and provide authentic experiences of a working boutique winery.
+The story of the Ballentine and Pocai Families winds its way from Lucca, Italy, and Omagh, County Tyrone, Ireland into the beautiful Napa Valley where the family has been making wines from the same estate vineyards since 1906.
+Today, Betty Pocai Ballentine along with son Frank Ballentine continues to produce delicious award-winning wines and provide authentic experiences of a working boutique winery.
 It is a hidden gem of what Napa Valley used to be juxtaposed with the emerging future of wine and the wine lifestyle.

 “Walking through the vineyards right before harvest is my favorite time.
 You can begin to see if your hard work is paying off with the promise of some great wines.”

 Van and Betty Ballentine’s son, Frank Ballentine, has a passion and drive to find new, exciting breakthroughs in the food and wine industries.

 Fueled by his birthplace and childhood stomping grounds in Napa Valley vineyards, Frank began combining his interests in wine and business while attending UC Davis Enology Program.
 He crafted his own major, “Vineyards and Winery Management,” and went on to add an MBA as his interest in business grew.

 After a few years as a winemaker, his passion grew to include food; he built a successful food manufacturing and distribution career and went on to hold senior management positions at Odwalla right before and during its rapid growth.
 Ever a student, he is a frequent visitor to Stanford and Harvard’s executive management programs to discover best practices to apply to improve the family business.